Swindon's Bus Company

 Swindon's Bus Company (formerly Thamesdown Transport) is a bus operator in England, serving Swindon and the surrounding area.
-Previously owned by Swindon Borough Council, in February 2017 ownership passed to the Go-Ahead Group and the operation was rebranded as "Thamesdown...Swindon's bus company", later simply "Swindon's bus company".
+Previously owned by Swindon Borough Council, ownership passed to the Go-Ahead Group in February 2017 and the operation was rebranded as Thamesdown...Swindon's bus company, later simply Swindon's bus company.

 History

 Thamesdown Transport had its origins in 1904, when Swindon Corporation started to operate electric trams.
 Bus operation started in 1927, and two years later all the trams were replaced.

 On local government re-organisation in April 1974, the functions of the corporation were transferred to the new Thamesdown district, and the name of the bus operation was changed to Thamesdown Transport.
 A blue, green and white livery was used.
 During the 1980s, operations were expanded to rural areas around Swindon, to replace services withdrawn by Alder Valley and Bristol Omnibus Company.

 To comply with the Transport Act 1985, the operation was transferred into a separate legal entity.
 Swindon Borough Council retained ownership from 1986 until the company was sold to the Go-Ahead Group in February 2017, and was integrated into its Go South Coast subsidiary.
+At that time the fleet consisted of 85 buses.

-From April 2017 the branding "Swindon's bus company" was employed, together with a new livery in green and blue, with red and yellow highlights.
+From April 2017, the branding "Swindon's bus company" was employed, together with a new livery in green and blue, with red and yellow highlights.